2008 Houston Cougars football team: Coaching staff and changes

-During the off-season, the Cougars went through a large amount of notable coaching staff changes.
 Former co-offensive coordinator for the Oklahoma Sooners, Kevin Sumlin replaced Art Briles as head coach.
 Sumlin became the first African-American head coach in Cougar history, and the eighth in the NCAA's Football Bowl Subdivision.
 In his final year with the Sooners, his offense was one of the best in the country, averaging 44 points per game.

 Dana Holgorsen came to Houston from the Texas Tech Red Raiders, where he spent eight years as offensive coordinator and quarterbacks coach.
 He serves the Cougars in the same capacity.

 John Skladany replaced Alan Weddell as defensive coordinator.
 Skladany came from the UCF Knights, a fellow C-USA team.
 Prior to coaching for UCF, Skladany spent ten years with the Iowa State Cyclones.
-Sumlin and Skladany followed through with plans to change the Cougars defensive strategy from a 3-4 defense to a 4-3 one.
+Sumlin and Skladany followed through with plans to change the Cougars defensive strategy from a 3–4 defense defense to a 4–3.

 Leon Burtnett came from the Washington State Cougars as linebackers coach.
 New defensive line coach, Jim Jeffcoat spent his last four seasons as defensive ends coach for the NFL's Dallas Cowboys.
 Another new addition to the staff with NFL coaching experience was special teams coordinator and tight ends coach Tony Levine, who spent his previous two seasons with the Carolina Panthers.

-Staff

 Spring practices

 From March 8 to April 12, 2008, the Cougars held Spring practices.
 In addition to the fourteen practices held throughout this period, the Cougars held two scrimmages, and concluded with the annual "Red-White Game".
 The Red-White Game, a home exhibition game between the offensive and defensive players of the Cougars, was a part of festivities held for the University of Houston's "Cougar Fest".
 A skydive by the U.S. Army Golden Knights to present the game ball was planned, but was canceled due to high winds.